 March 25

 The high hopes for peace at the onset of the Congress of Vienna were shattered.
 War seemed inevitable.
 The Seventh Coalition was officially established, consisting of Britain, Austria, Prussia, and Russia.
-The Coalition signed a formal defense treaty and negotiated with other European nations to join the troops already positioned in fields in the Netherlands (Belgium from 1830).
+The Coalition signed a formal defense treaty and negotiated with other European nations to join the troops already positioned in the Netherlands (Belgium from 1830).

 April 8